Common Misconceptions About Dental Implants in Holistic Practices

 • Minimally invasive practices to conserve tooth structure

-• eliminating toxins from the mouth such as mercury in amalgam fillings
+• Eliminating toxins from the mouth such as safe removal of mercury in amalgam fillings

 • Reducing surgical interventions